RobertZetterlund/intro-to-ai/assignment8/report.md

 The actions possible in a state are the out-arcs one can take from a node.
 A node without any out-arcs will be an absorbing state.
 ```
 ```
 The reward of an action in a MDP is the negative cost of the corresponding arc.
-That is, if an arc has a cost of one - the corresponding action in a MDP will have the reward -1.
+That is, if an arc has a cost of 1 - the corresponding action in a MDP will have the reward -1.
 ```
 ```
 If a node S1 has an arc to another node S2, the transition probability of ending up in state S2 taking action A (corresponding to the arc) in S1 should be 1.
 All the other transition probabilities for taking action A in S1 should be 0.